 At Atlantic Coast Toyotalift, we are available to answer any questions you may have about all makes and models of Material Handling Equipment.
-For the convenience of our current and future customers, we have assembled some of the most asked questions here.
+For the convenience of our current and future customers, we have assembled some of the most frequently asked questions here.

 A: On all brands of forklifts, information is located on a capacity plate, showing load center and capacity ratings.
-The plate is installed from the factory, and as attachments are added or removed in the field, new factory plates can be ordered and placed in the forklift
+The plate is installed from the factory, and as attachments are added or removed in the field, new factory plates can be ordered and placed in the forklift.

 A: Equipment make, model number and serial number.

-The PM can prolong the time between repairs, keep the equipment operating longer, and reduce overall expenses.
+A: The PM can prolong the time between repairs, keep the equipment operating longer, and reduce overall expenses.

 A: Once wear reaches 10% on the heel, the fork must be replaced.
 Ten percent wear results in a 20% reduction in rated fork capacity and represents a significant exposure for accident